 Because baseball has such a love of history, here are some of the best facts about Opening Day from The History Channel.
 Be sure to check out their website for the rest of them.

-On the first day of the 1910 season, William Howard Taft became the first president to throw the ceremonial first pitch.
+On the first day of the 1910 season, William Howard Taft became the first president to throw the.
 Since then, every president besides Jimmy Carter has thrown at least one ceremonial first ball for Opening Day, the All-Star Game or the World Series.

 There has only been one no-hitter in Opening Day history.
 Cleveland pitcher Bob Feller, then just 21 years old, threw it against the Chicago White Sox at Comiskey Park on April 16, 1940.